kemorsky/Mormor-Dagny-s-Bageri/README.md

 - React for design management and comfort
 - React Router for easy navigation between elements
 - Tailwind CSS for easy and comfortable styling
+- Fuse.js for fast and easy client info access

 # Main Features